WilfredC64/acid64c/library/readme.txt

 The 'getFileName' method can be used to retrieve the filename from a MD5 hash.
 The method can be used without a c64 instance.
-In order to use the 'getFileName' method you should first load the Song Length Database (SLDB) with method 'loadSldb' since the info is retrieve from the SLDB data.
+In order to use the 'getFileName' method you should first load the Song Length Database (SLDB) with method 'loadSldb' since the info is retrieved from the SLDB data.

 run